New moon on Sunday, July 23rd

-The afternoon Mysore class will be replaced for a free workshop on Yoga and Lower Back Pain (Read the description below)
+The morning Mysore class will be replaced for a free workshop on Yoga and Upper Limbs (Read the description below)

 Read about Ashtanga Yoga and moon days below